qTeePie/audit-uniswap-v2/audit/notes/V2Pair/burn.md

 Because your LP tokens represent your share of the pool — and the math makes sure the invariant stays true.

-## Walk-through
+## Walk-through ♥

 Liquidity providers (LP) were minted a number LP tokens when they provided liquidity (`mint`), these tokens represent their _share_ of cette UniswapPair.

-`Burn` is used when a user wants to remove liquidity from the pool.
-The amount of LP tokens the Pair contract holds at that moment is what determines how much liquidity will be removed — it’s not about validating ownership, but simply burning however many LP tokens were sent to the contract.
+The burn() function is how a user cashes out their liquidity.
-The user controls how much liquidity they remove by sending in LP tokens — the contract just follows the math.
+They don’t "ask" to remove liquidity — they send in their LP tokens, and the contract burns them.
+Your LP tokens are your proof.
+The Pair contract doesn’t care who you are — it just looks at how many LP tokens it’s holding and gives you back your share of token0/token1 accordingly.

 The genius that is Uniswap does not keep track of LP tokens per address. _Let us take this step by step._